dleufer/reversed_strings/README.md

 # [Reversed Strings](https://www.codewars.com/kata/reversed-strings)

-This kata asks you to write a function which reverses a string.
+This kata asks you to write a function that reverses a string.
 * It takes a string as an argument.
 * It returns that string in reverse.